freeCodeCamp/guide/src/pages/articles/python/python-decorators/index.md

     print (get_text("John"))

-> Output: `<div><p><strong>`lorem ipsum, John dolor sit amet`</strong></p></div>` :rocket: [Run code](https://repl.it/CXHQ) One important thing to notice here is that the order of setting our decorators matters.
+> Output: `<div><p><strong>`lorem ipsum, John dolor sit amet`</strong></p></div>` :rocket: <a href='https://repl.it/CXHQ' target='_blank' rel='nofollow'>Run code</a> One important thing to notice here is that the order of setting our decorators matters.
 If the order was different in the example above, the output would have been different. ## Decorating Methods In Python, methods are functions that expect their first parameter to be a reference to the current object.
 We can build decorators for methods the same way, while taking self into consideration in the wrapper function.

     def p_decorate(func):
       def func_wrapper(self):